 So What Do I Do?

-But it can be difficult making this decision.
+The decision on whether to file bankruptcy or choose one of the alternatives is a difficult one.
 If you need some help with this, then then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the right solution.

-If you have already looked into these alternatives and do not see them helping you, or you just want to see if bankruptcy is the right way to go, please feel free to call my office at 856-432-4113 or contact me through this site for a free consultation.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, have already looked into these alternatives and do not see them helping you, and you are ready to move forward, please feel free to call my office at 856-432-4113 or contact me through this site for a free consultation.